Botev Plovdiv: 2010–present

 Following the financial collapse in 2010, Botev Plovdiv were relegated to the third level of Bulgarian football, the amateur V Group for the 2010–11 season.
 The club was completely rebuilt on an administrative level, several Bulgarian players with first league and international experience helped the team return to B Group, such as striker Atanas Kurdov, midfielder Todor Timonov, captain Nikolay Manchev, and goalkeeper Armen Ambartsumyan.
 The club went unbeaten and won their regional third league, and thus gained promotion to the second level of Bulgarian football.

 A new coach was hired for the 2011–12 B Group season.
 Petar Houbchev, who had previous international experience both as a player and manager, succeeded Kostadin Vidolov.
 The lack of good results, however, saw Hubchev sacked from his position in October 2011.
 Botev Plovdiv then reached an agreement with a new head coach – Milen Radukanov, who didn't show good results either.
 Therefore, Kostadin Vidolov returned at the helm of the club and succeeded in gaining promotion to the first level of Bulgarian football, after a 2–0 win against Sportist Svoge in the play-offs.

 In the 2012–13 A Group season, the club showed good performance and finished fourth.
 Botev Plovdiv was allowed to participate in the 2013–14 UEFA Europa League, taking the place of the then financially struggling CSKA Sofia, this marked the return of the team in Europe, after 18 years of absence.
 The club defeated the likes of Astana and Zrinjski Mostar, before being eliminated by Stuttgart in the third qualifying round.
 In 2013–14, Botev Plovdiv finished fourth once more and also reached the 2013–14 Bulgarian Cup final, where they lost 0–1 to Ludogorets Razgrad.
 The club faced the same opponents in the 2014 Bulgarian Supercup match, which was lost 1–3.
 On the European front, the team participated in 2014–15 UEFA Europa League, where they managed to eliminate Libertas, before losing to St. Pölten.
 The following seasons, the club frequently secured places in the middle of the table.

 On 24 May 2017, Botev Plovdiv won their 3rd Bulgarian cup title in a 2–1 win against Ludogorets Razgrad, by doing so the club secured a spot in the 2017–18 UEFA Europa League, where they met Partizani Tirana and Beitar Jerusalem, before being knocked out by Marítimo in the third qualifying round.
 On 9 August 2017, the club won its first Bulgarian Supercup title, beating Ludogorets Razgrad 5–4 on penalties, following a 1–1 draw in regular time.
 In June 2021, the establishment of a reserve team, Botev Plovdiv II, was announced.
 In July 2021, the club was acquired by former Reading Football Club owner Anton Zingarevich.
+The club won the 2024 Bulgarian Cup final by beating Ludogorets to claim their fourth domestic cup.